 Hello!
 How are you?
-The good news is we survived our house move in one piece (just!) and are settling into our new house nicely – which now comes with electricity, gas, and importantly, internet access and wifi!
+The good news is we survived our house move in one piece (just!) and are settling into our new house nicely.
+Our new house which now comes with electricity and gas.
+And importantly, internet access and wifi!
 Got to have my wifi!

-We went down the DIY route and did the move ourselves, with the kind help of family and friends, and while it went well we have both vowed we are never moving again!
+We went down the DIY route and did the move ourselves, with the kind help of family and friends.
+And while it went well we have both vowed we are never moving again!
 The whole house buying and moving process was the most stressful thing ever!
-We’re now trying to put that stress behind us and right now we are busy poring over paint swatches, and getting quotes left right and centre for various work that needs done on the house.
+We’re now trying to put that stress behind us.
+So right now we are busy poring over paint swatches.
+We’re also getting quotes left right and centre for various work that needs to be done on the house.
+Like our kitchen.

-One thing that is pressing on my mind right now in particular is cavity wall insulation, or rather lack of.
-Our house is really old, and we have ridiculously high ceilings – about 11/12 foot high in the living room and hall.
+One thing that is pressing on my mind right now in particular is cavity wall insulation, or rather lack of it.
+Our house is really old, and we have ridiculously high ceilings – about 11/12 feet high in the living room and hall.
 Even though it’s April we’ve found it to be particularly nippy at night and really hard to heat and then keep warm.

 Thankfully our property has cavity walls so is a prime candidate for cavity wall insulation.
-I had a search on the internet to see what the cost of cavity wall insulation might be and was pretty over the moon to discover that British Gas are currently offering people in uninsulated homes free cavity wall insulation.
+I had a search on the internet to see what the cost of this kind of insulation might be and was pretty over the moon to discover that British Gas is currently offering people in uninsulated homes free insulation.
 You don’t have to be a British Gas customer, and you don’t have to be in receipt of certain benefits or of pension age or over to benefit – the offer of free cavity wall insulation is open to everyone regardless of age or income.